Telecommunications in North Korea: Telephone usage

-By 1970 automatic switching facilities were in use in Pyongyang, Sinŭiju, Hamhŭng, and Hyesan.
+By 1970 automatic switching facilities were in use in Pyongyang, Sinŭiju, Hamhŭng and Hyesan.

 A few public telephone booths were beginning to appear in Pyongyang around 1990.

 In the mid-1990s, an automated exchange system based on an E-10A system produced by Alcatel joint-venture factories in China was installed in Pyongyang.

 North Koreans announced in 1997 that automated switching had replaced manual switching in Pyongyang and 70 other locales.

 Mobile phone usage

 In November 2002, mobile phones were introduced to North Korea and by November 2003, 20,000 North Koreans had bought mobile phones.

 There was a ban on cell phones from 2004 to 2008.

 In December 2008, a new mobile phone service was launched in Pyongyang, operated by Egyptian company Orascom, but the North Korean government immediately expropriated control of the enterprise and its earnings.

 In May 2010, more than 120,000 North Koreans owned mobile phones; this number had increased to 301,000 by September 2010, 660,000 by August 2011, and 900,000 by December 2011.

 Orascom reported 432,000 North Korean subscribers after two years of operation (December 2010), increasing to 809,000 by September 2011, and exceeding one million by February 2012.
 By April 2013 subscriber numbers neared two million.
 By 2015 the figure had grown to three million.

 In 2011, 60% of Pyongyang's citizens between the age of 20 and 50 had a cellphone.
 That year, StatCounter.com confirmed that some North Koreans use Apple's iPhones, as well as Nokia's and Samsung's smartphones.

 A survey in 2017 found that 69% of households had a mobile phone.

 In November 2020, no mobile phones could dial into or out of the country, and there was no Internet connection.
 A 3G network covered 94 percent of the population, but only 14 percent of the territory.

 In 2024, 38 North reported the number mobile phones models available had doubled since 2022, offering about 55 smartphone models generally with good mid-market specifications, some 4G, with at least 10 companies supplying them to consumers.
+In 2025, domestic production of cellphones was estimated to be at 500,000 a year.
+As of 2026, there are more than 50 different mobile phone brands in North Korea.